 Coach Lisa played competitive softball through high school and swam competitively through college.
 She has coached softball for 10 years both at the rec and travel ball levels.
 She believes in developing strong fundamental softball skills at a young age so players will have a solid foundation on which to grow as softball players.
 She is also dedicated to teaching players the intricacies of the game, how to compete mentally and the importance of teamwork and sportsmanship.
 She is continually learning about the game by attending conferences and studying the game.

-Coach Layla played competitive travel softball through high school and then played for the University of Albany where she played short stop and was feared on the base path.
-As a retired college player, coaching was a natural next step to round out her softball career.
-She has coached for almost a decade in both NY and VA.
+Coach Layla played competitive travel softball through high school.
 Proper mechanics and a strong softball IQ are what she teaches on the field, leadership and accountability are what she teaches off the field.
 She is a student of the game and wants to share her experience and knowledge with the players.
 She's passionate about turning every player into the best young athlete and woman they can be.

 Coach Dusty was a multi-sport athlete growing up and played collegiate level baseball.
 He brings an in depth understanding of the game and valuable strategic insight during games and at practices.
 He is exceptionally skilled at pitching BP for hours and his fungo skills are unparalleled by anyone anywhere.
 He loves teaching the strategic part of the game to the players and is the first to celebrate their successes.